Bug report #13170

 I would like to hear the opinion of the other devs about what is happening in the other data providers (does setDataSourceURI works as advertised?) and if are there any other approaches that could be taken to solve the issue.

-#2 Updated by Olivier Dalang over 1 year ago
+#2 Updated by Olivier Dalang about 3 years ago

 Similar issue here.